kmalakoff/knockback-todos-app/README.md

 * the ORM solution with a local storage adapter makes persistence easy
 * there is a clean separation of logic: the models and collections provide data manipulation functionality that is used by the views
 * the views require low-level jQuery manipulation.
-It is totally manageable in a small app but can be complex to scale up in a more complex application.
+It is manageable in a small app but can be complex to scale up and maintain in a more complex application.

 ### Knockout